arvindkumar2575/form-validation/README.md

 </div>
 ```

-- if input is email feild then add **emailRequired** as className in that input and put it into div element as shown below
+- if input is email field then add ***emailRequired*** as className in that input and put it into div element as shown below
 ```html
 <div>
     <label>Email Id</label>